Export Data Into The CSV File in Spring Boot

 }

-We can type this URL "http://localhost:8888/demo/" on the browser for checking whether this application export data to a CSV file properly or not.
+We can type this URL “http://localhost:8888/demo/” on the browser to check whether this application exports data to a CSV file properly or not.

 Click on the Download CSV File link for downloading the CSV file.